MediaComem/comem-webserv/DOMAIN-MODEL.md

 * `firstName` - String, 2-20 characters
 * `lastName` - String, 2-20 characters
 * `role` - String, "citizen" or "manager"
+* `createdAt` - Date, the date at which the user was registered

 And the following constraints: